Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

 which is the probability of having had Covid-19 conditional on having not been tested, a location's pre-treatment characteristics, and treatment status.
 As above, this term is not identified because we do not observe the rate of Covid-19 cases among untested individuals.
 Next, we provide an intermediate result that decomposes $ATT_C(Z_{lt^*-1})$ that is useful for developing our main bounds later in this section.

-\begin{proposition} Under \Cref{ass:mar,ass:covid-unc},
+\begin{proposition} Under \Cref{ass:mar,ass:covid-unc}, \begingroup

-\end{proposition} The proof of \Cref{prop:attc-decomp} is provided in \Cref{sec:proofs}, but it is worth pointing out that it holds almost immediately by (i) the unconfoundedness assumption and the assumption that pre-treatment total cases are missing at random combined with (ii) the arguments in \Cref{sec:descriptive-bounds} for bounds on total cases in a particular location.
+\endgroup \end{proposition} The proof of \Cref{prop:attc-decomp} is provided in \Cref{sec:proofs}, but it is worth pointing out that it holds almost immediately by (i) the unconfoundedness assumption and the conditional independence assumption for pre-treatment actual cases combined with (ii) similar calculations to the ones in \Cref{sec:descriptive-bounds}.
 It is also worth noting that all the terms in \Cref{prop:attc-decomp} are identified except $\phi_1$ and $\phi_0$ which are the probability of having had Covid-19 conditional on having not been tested (and pre-treatment location characteristics) for the treated group and untreated group, respectively.

 Next, we discuss bounds on $ATT_C$ under the additional condition in \Cref{ass:covid-bound} (recall that this assumption says that the probability of having had Covid-19 among those who have not been tested is less than or equal to the probability of having had Covid-19 conditional on being tested).